During the regular academic year, the Maloney Library is open to the following individuals:

 - Current students and faculty of NELLCO libraries.
 Such patrons must possess a letter of introduction from their respective libraries.

-- Students and faculty of SHARES member institutions will be given a pass upon proof of their current affiliation with a SHARES institution.
+- Students and faculty of SHARES member institutions will be given a limited pass to access the collection upon presentation of a letter of introduction from their home SHARES library.
+For more information, please contact Juan Fernandez at email@example.com or 212-636-6768.

 - Metro Library pass holders.
 Note: the Maloney Library only accepts yellow single-use Metro Library passes.